dmitriilezine/AzureSecureAdministration/SolutionOverview.md

 in most cases uses OS level credentials, like Active Directory accounts.
 These accounts are subject to theft and malicious use by the bad actors.

-#### Goal Behind Secure Management of Azure Virtual Datacenter solution
+#### Goals Behind Secure Management of Azure Virtual Datacenter solution
 - The goal behind this solution is to provide secure implementation and management of Active Directory in Azure Virtual Datacenter.
 - It relies on the Azure PAW to provide secure control over the Azure control plane, thus ensuring that IaaS resources are not compromised via Azure AD credentials
 - It relies on the Azure PAW to provide secure access to the target applications at OS level, specifically for Tier 0 access to ADDS and Tier 0 applications